joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/03/sports/ncaafootball/tcu-college-football-playoff.html?searchResultPosition=2

 **FedEx Driver Charged in Kidnapping and Killing of Girl, 7, Officials Say**\
-`About 200 people in Paradise, Texas, searched for Athena Strand for three days.
-The authorities said she was taken near her home on Wednesday and found dead on Friday.`\
+`About 200 people in Paradise, Texas, searched for Athena Strand, who was taken near her home on Wednesday and found dead on Friday, the authorities said.`\
 https://nytimes.com/2022/12/03/us/athena-strand-kidnapped-fedex-driver.html?searchResultPosition=3

 **Gossip Session**\